 Bates Road divides Seal Bay Park into two sections.
 The water side (on the east side) has well groomed meandering trails leading through a second-growth forest of Douglas fir, big-leaf maple and red alder, with steep ravines lined with gigantic sword ferns and a seasonal waterfall.
 Three trails lead down to the waterfront: Seacliffe, Don Apps and Seabank.
 There is nearly one kilometre of beach frontage from which to spot seals, birds and maybe even a whale.
 You will find harbour seals loafing on rocks dotting the bay throughout the year.
 No bikes or horses are allow on this side of Bates Road and dogs are to be leashed year round.

 Enjoy a creek side walk to Melda's Marsh, so named by Ruth Masters in memory of Melda Buchanan.
 Melda campaigned tirelessly to have the area protected as a park and made many of the wooden trail signs mounted on trees throughout the park.
 The “Swamp Loop” around the marsh is a leashing-mandatory trail.
 Other trails on this west side of the park are leashing-optional other than during nesting and fawn season (April 1 to June 30).

 The K'ómoxs First Nation call the park Xwee XwhyaLuq, (pronounced Zway Why Luck) meaning “a place of serenity and beauty.”

-The Comox Valley Regional District (CVRD) is updating the 1998 Park Master Plan for the park in 2018.
+The Comox Valley Regional District (CVRD) prepared a new draft Park Master Plan for the park in 2018.
 This plan will be considered for adoption in February 2019.
 For more information, visit the management plan project planning page.